 In November 1940, the unit was renamed the Pioneer Corps.
 Its recruits included Jewish and anti-Nazi refugees who had fled from Austria, Germany and Eastern Europe.

 Heavier engineering work remained with the Royal Engineers, but the light engineering tasks of the Pioneer Corps included building anti-aircraft emplacements on the Home Front, working on the Mulberry harbours for D-Day, and serving during beach assaults in France and Italy.
 Pioneers also carried stretchers, built airfields, repaired railways, and moved stores and supplies.

 By May 1945, the corps included around 180,000 British personnel and 400,000 Commonwealth members.
 The following year, it gained a 'Royal' prefix in recognition of its wartime contribution.

 In 1950, the Royal Pioneer Corps was promoted from subsidiary corps to regular corps status.
 Although reduced in size, the unit continued its work until 1993, when it was amalgamated into the Royal Logistic Corps.
 Prior to this, it had served in all the British Army's major post-war deployments.

-Explore the history and collections of the Royal Pioneer Corps by visiting the Royal Logistics Corps Museum at Deepcut in Surrey.
+Discover more about the Royal Pioneer Corps by visiting the Royal Logistic Corps Museum near Winchester.